 • Directors' Dealings.
-Executive Board and Supervisory Board members of Viscom AG and certain executives who have regular access to insider information and are authorised to make significant Company decisions (including related parties as defined by the Securities Trading Act), are required to disclose their securities transactions, in accordance with Section 15a of the Securities Trading Act.
-Such transactions will be published as soon as the Company is informed, via a Europe-wide information system and on the Company website in the section "Investor Relations / News / Directors' Dealings".
+Executive Board and Supervisory Board members of Viscom AG and certain executives who have regular access to insider information and are authorised to make significant company decisions (including related parties as defined by the Securities Trading Act) are required to disclose their securities transactions, in accordance with section 15a of the Securities Trading Act (WpHG).
+Such transactions will be published as soon as the company is informed via a Europe-wide notification system and on the company website at www.viscom.com/europe in the section "Investor Relations/News/Publications/Directors' Dealings".

-Acquisition or sales transactions of shares of Viscom AG subject to mandatory reporting or of financial instruments based on these that were carried out by Board Members (Directors' Dealings) were reported to the Company for the 2012 financial year by Klaus Friedland:
+Acquisition or sales transactions of Viscom AG shares subject to mandatory reporting or of financial instruments based on these that were carried out by Board Members (Directors' Dealings) were reported to the company for the 2014 financial year by Mr Dirk Schwingel and Prof. Dr Ludger Overmeyer: